DanRepik/api_foundry/readme.md

 ### Summary

-The `x-af-security` attribute allows fine-grained control over table operations by combining Role-Based Access Control with token validation.
+The `x-af-permissions` attribute allows fine-grained control over table operations by combining Role-Based Access Control with token validation.
 Using the attribute:
 - Permissions can be tailored for specific roles and operations.
 - Validators enforce security rules based on token claims.